|Use these links to jump to a topic you are interested in: |

 - Streaming from Class - this will help you start a Zoom session from a campus classroom using Engage.

 - Sharing a Doc Cam With Zoom - some campus rooms have document cameras for showing hand written papers or physical objects on a desk.
 This can be used as a second camera in Zoom.

 - Share a DVD With Zoom - These steps will allow you to play a DVD for class and show it to both in person and online Zoom participants.

 - Change Audio Output in Zoom - This may be needed if the system doesn’t automatically send sound to the right speakers.
-This document is intended specifically for UC classrooms, but applies to any computer with multiple audio output options.
+This document is intended specifically for Utica campus classrooms, but applies to any computer with multiple audio output options.

 - Enable Zoom Captioning - This allows live computer generated captions if needed.

 - VoiceThread, Creating a Narrated Presentation (Video) - This 4 minute video shows how to add an Engage resource to VoiceThread, load your PowerPoint, and record your voiceover.

 - VoiceThread, How to Comment - Adding comments to threads.

 - VoiceThread, Uploading a PowerPoint and Sharing - Adding a PowerPoint presentation rather than just a video or audio clip.